Chapter One: Attack on the City - Part One

 She nodded in greeting to him, and headed towards the door with the mop grasped firmly in her hand.
 Kise watched her, curious as to what she was going to do, before she pried to door open, managing to slip out without any girls breaking through, and started swinging the mop at them.

 The girls all yelped and screamed, scattering away, frightened.
 Kise laughed, the short elderly lady coming back in.
 "Hmph!"
 She scoffed.
 "I'm tired of having a million face prints on my windows."
 She huffed out, but it was meant in an amused way.
-Kise could tell she wasn't really angry, but probably annoyed by the amount of girls there were gathered.
+Kise could tell she wasn't really angry but probably annoyed by the amount of girls that had gathered.

 "Yeah, sorry about that."
 He apologized.

 "It's fine, sweetie.
 You need to get some restraining orders, though."
-She smiled, patting Kise while heading towards the back.
+She smiled, patting Kise's head before heading towards the kitchen area.

 "I tired that..."
 Kise whined, leaning back in his chair.

-"Shintarou, can you take the garbage out before you leave?"
-Midorima stopped, cocking his head at his mother's voice.
+"Shintarou, can you take the garbage out with you?"
+Midorima paused in the midst of putting his shoes on, cocking his head at his mother's voice.

 "Yes, mother."
 He replied, turning to face his mother.
 He gave her a faint smile, taking the large clear bag from her.